russmckendrick/blog/content/posts/2024-05-06-updating-my-blog-using-crewai/index.md

     title_task = Task(
         description=f"Generate a title for a weekly music blog post featuring the top artists: {', '.join([artist for artist, _ in top_artists])} and top albums: {', '.join([album for (_, album), _ in top_albums])}.",
         expected_output="A catchy and SEO-friendly title for the blog post.
-Do not exceed 70 characters or use special characters, quotes or emojis.", max_inter=1,
+Do not exceed 70 characters or use special characters such a :, -, |, quotes or emojis.", max_inter=1,
         tools=[],
         agent=title_agent,